Anjaneri: History

 When Sage Agastya took up residence in this forest, Anjana and her friend Adrika served him with great devotion and he granted them each the boon of having an illustrious son.
 While walking in the forest one day, Anjana attracted the wind god Vayu and Adrika attracted Nirṛti.
 In due course, Anjana gave birth to Hanuman and her friend to Adri.
 When their sons grew older, their divine fathers advised them to take their mothers on pilgrimage to the Godavari River.
 Anjana bathed at a sacred place called Anjana tirtha, while Adrika took a bath at Marjari tirtha, obtaining release from Indra's curse and regained their heavenly forms.

-Anjaneri is the birthplace of Hanuman, and is named after Hanuman's mother, Anjani.
+Anjaneri is the birthplace of Lord Hanuman, and is named after Lord Hanuman's mother, Anjani.
 The Bhavartha Ramayana of the famous Marathi saint-poet Eknath, states that Anjana Devi, intent on obtaining an exemplary son, performed severe austerities on top of the Anjaneri Hill for 7,000 years, with Shiva granting her boon by incarnating as her as son in the form of Hanuman.

 108 Jain caves are found here belonging to the 11th-12th century.

 This place was used by Raghunathrao Peshwa as summer retreat when he as in exile.
 During British Raj, the Christian missionaries of Saharanpur and Malegaon regularly visited Anjaneri during summer and held the service of the Church of England.

 Anjaneri is declared as Conservation Reserve in 2017 under the section 36A of WildLife protection Act, 1972, The area of conservation reserve is 5.69Sq.km.